 Once you have build a portfolio that showcases your skills well enough, you are ready to start applying for jobs – or more!

-Summing it up: How to make money coding?
+Final thoughts: How to make money coding?

 I hope you’re still with me – this was a long post!